rubenus/hugo-academic-site/content/publication/group-polarization-influence-and-domination-in-online-interaction-networks/index.md

 ---
 title: Group polarization, influence, and domination in online interaction networks
 subtitle: A case study of the 2022 Brazilian elections
-publication_types: ["article-journal"]
+publication_types:
+  - article-journal
 authors:
-  - Ruben Interian
+  - R. Interian
-  - Francisco A. Rodrigues
+  - F. A. Rodrigues
 doi: 10.1088/2632-072X/acf6a4
 publication: "*Journal of Physics: Complexity*, **4**:035008"
 abstract: The erosion of social cohesion and polarization is one of the topmost